vae24co/playcode/README.md

 # PlayCode
- PlayCode™ is a sandbox for housing code snippets & code bytes.
-It also contains tools and utility.
+ PlayCode™ is a devlopment sandbox for housing code snippets, tools, utility & code bytes by AO™